In this article, we explain what KDE Connect is, its main features, basic usage guide and installation steps.

 What is KDE Connect?

-KDE Connect is an application developed by KDE Desktop team that offers seamless connectivity between Linux System and any other system running Windows, macOS, Android or Linux.
+KDE Connect is an application developed by the KDE Desktop team that offers seamless connectivity between Linux System and any other system running Windows, macOS, Android or Linux.

 When installed, KDE connect enables you to receive phone notifications, send and receive SMS, browse files, send and receive files and many such features.